How Often Do Long-Term Sober Alcoholics and Addicts Relapse?

 - Treatment really works, and people do get well.

-But the recent tragic overdose death of Phillip Seymour Hoffman, whom many have noted was reportedly abstinent from alcohol and drugs for over two decades, raises another set of important questions:
+But the tragic overdose death of Phillip Seymour Hoffman, whom many have noted was reportedly abstinent from alcohol and drugs for over two decades, raises another set of important questions:

 - Do people who get sober actually stay sober?